Lake Success, New York: Geography

+The village borders the Little Neck neighborhood in the New York City borough of Queens – as well as the Nassau County communities of Manhasset, Manhasset Hills, North Hills, North New Hyde Park, Thomaston, and University Gardens.

+Drainage

 Lake Success is split between three minor drainage areas: Alley Creek (part of the Little Neck Bay Watershed), Hook Creek/Head of Harbor, and Manhasset Bay, and is located within the larger Long Island Sound/Atlantic Ocean Watershed.

+Topography

 According to the United States Environmental Protection Agency and the United States Geological Survey, the highest point in Lake Success is located at Great Neck South High School, at 259 ft, and the lowest point is located near Community Drive, which is between 40–50 ft.

-The village borders the Little Neck neighborhood in the New York City borough of Queens.

 Economy

-Sumitomo Corporation operates its Lake Success Shared Services Center in Suite 220 at 1999 Marcus Avenue in an area in the Town of North Hempstead, south of Lake Success.
-Companies based in Lake Success include Broadridge Financial Solutions, Hain Celestial Group, and Dealertrack.
+Several companies have offices within Lake Success, including Broadridge Financial Solutions, which has its headquarters located within the village.

-Additionally, Lake Success was the home of Canon U.S.A., Inc. Canon U.S.A. moved its corporate headquarters to Melville in neighboring Suffolk County in the early 2010s.
+Additionally, Lake Success served as the home of Canon USA's corporate headquarters until relocating to Melville in neighboring Suffolk County in the early 2010s.